 Hovenweep trails are open sunrise to sunset daily.
 Stargazing and exploring the night sky is allowed from the visitor center parking lot and campground only.
 No ruins or structures will be visible from the campground or parking lots.

 Rangers present stargazing programs in spring and summer.
-Check the list of stargazing and astronomy events below, or check the calendar for all upcoming events.
+Check the link below for a schedule of astronomy events in southeast Utah, or check the calendar for all upcoming events.

 Spot the International Space Station!